SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

   helm repo add solacecharts https://solaceproducts.github.io/pubsubplus-kubernetes-helm-quickstart/helm-charts
 ```
 - By default the publicly available [latest Docker image of Solace Event Broker Standard Edition](https://hub.Docker.com/r/solace/solace-pubsub-standard/tags/) will be used.
 Specify a different image or [use a Docker image from a private registry](/docs/PubSubPlusK8SDeployment.md#using-private-registries) if required.
 If using a non-default image, add the `--set image.repository=<your-image-location>,image.tag=<your-image-tag>` values to the commands below.
-- Generally, for configuration options and ways to override default configuration values (using `--set` is one the options), consult the [Solace Event Broker Helm Chart Reference](/pubsubplus/README.md#configuration).
+- Generally, for configuration options and ways to override default configuration values (using `--set` is one the options), consult the [Solace Event Broker Software Helm Chart Reference](/pubsubplus/README.md#configuration).
 - Use one of the following chart variants to create a deployment:

 a) Create a Solace Event Broker deployment for development purposes using `pubsubplus-dev`.
 It requires a minimum of 1 CPU and 2 GB of memory available to the event broker pod.